acidcrash376/Install-WinLogBeat_Pull/README.md

 # Deploy-WinLogBeat-Pull
-A Splunk Forwarder deployment tool to pull the installer rather than push via WinRM
+A Elastic WinLogBeat deployment tool to pull the installer rather than push via WinRM

 # Usage
 ## ~Batchfile~ [NO LONGER REQUIRED]